Nikel-san/AtlListSpacesDC/README.md

 ## Description

-This utility mirrors the Cloud version of AtlListSpaces but targets Atlassian Data Center deployments.
-It uses a PAT for bearer authentication and requires all parameters to be supplied on the command line.
-The script supports both Jira and Confluence listing modes and writes the output to a CSV file with the required metadata columns.
+This utility targets Atlassian Data Center deployments and exports a summary of either Jira projects or Confluence spaces.
+It authenticates with a personal access token (PAT) using bearer auth and writes a CSV file with the key metadata columns for each item.

+The script is built for command-line use and includes validation for required arguments, automatic output filenames, and optional verbose progress reporting.

 ## Options